jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 ![](/images/99FCC467-BE53-40EA-A207-0343411F5C2B.jpeg)

+*Looking towards Cradle Mountain*

-From Hansons Peak we continued on, back down the other side, up little horn and stopping for our classic banana and peanut butter sandwich lunch.
+From Hansons Peak we continued on, back down the other side, up Little Horn and stopping for our classic banana and peanut butter sandwich lunch.

 ![](/images/82AF0528-61C7-45CF-B735-8B1A96E69649.jpeg)